-which is subject to annual review via the Civil Servant Pay Adjustment Mechanism
+which is subject to annual review via the Civil Service Pay Adjustment Mechanism

 data including this year's figures are available